Treatment & care

 Intubation

-Intubation is a procedure used when a patient is unable to breathe on their own, or we need to take over their breathing for them.
-This medical procedure involves inserting a tube through the mouth of a patient to maintain an open airway.
-This is then connected to a ventilator to take over their breathing by pushing air in and out of their lungs.
+Intubation is a vital procedure used when a patient cannot breathe on their own, or when our clinicians need to take over their breathing to keep them safe and as stable as possible.
+It involves gently placing a tube through the mouth to maintain an open airway, which is then connected to a ventilator to move air in and out of the lungs.

 paramedic using airway module